 Pannus is an immune-mediated condition affecting dogs and resulting in blood vessels infiltrating the cornea with inflammation of both the cornea and conjunctiva.
 Left untreated, the cornea goes opaque (cloudy) and may also gain a black pigment on the surface, resulting in vision loss.
 The consition and it's treatment are described int he factsheet.

 Progressive retinal atrophy (PRA)

-These are inherited disorders which cause degerative changes to the retina and result in a slow onset loss of vision.
+These are inherited disorders which affect the retina and result in slow onset loss of vision.
 The condition is outlined in the factsheet.

 Sudden acquired retinal degeneration (SARD)

 SARD is a condition which causes very sudden blindness in dogs.
 There is more information contained in the factsheet.